 Risks of Cannabis Abuse

-Cannabis abuse can destroy lives and can have both short- and long-term impacts on users:
+Despite being one of the most widely used types of drugs, cannabis abuse can destroy lives and have both short- and long-term impacts, including:

 More on Specific Drugs

 No matter the type, all drugs have the potential to be dangerous.
-It is important to talk to your loved ones about drugs, and the ways in which these substances can negatively impact their lives.
-We offer a number of free resources to help facilitate discussion, including our comprehensive Drug Index A-Z .
+It is important to talk to your loved ones about drugs and how these substances can negatively impact their lives.
+We offer a number of free resources to help facilitate discussion, including our comprehensive Drug Index A-Z.

 If you or a loved one struggles with drug abuse and addiction, we can help.
 The Recovery Village offers comprehensive, compassionate addiction treatment programs led by licensed medical professionals.
 Contact our helpful representatives to learn more, get your questions answered and start your road to lifelong recovery.

 National Institute on Drug Abuse.
 “What classes of prescription drugs are commonly misused?”
 July 16, 2021.
 Accessed February 22, 2022.

 National Institute on Drug Abuse.
 “What Are Hallucinogens and Dissociative Drugs?”
 April 9, 2020.
 Accessed February 22, 2022.